 While those who had a spinal or epidural, may be experiencing “the shakes.”
 This uncontrollable shivering is harmless and is caused by a combination of the birth process and the medications you received in your spinal or epidural.

-If you received morphine through your spinal or epidural towards the end of surgery, you may also have an all-over itchy feeling—a common side effect.
+If you received pain relief through your spinal or epidural towards the end of surgery, you may also have an all-over itchy feeling—a common side effect.
 There are medicines that will help control the itching, should it become unbearable.

 If all is going well, you’ll be moved to your hospital room.

 Nurses will still closely monitor you.
 Throughout your first day after delivery, you can expect checks of your vital signs, your incision, and your vaginal discharge.